issacekbote/udacity-projects/DataLake-ETL/README.md

 2. users_table: Data for user_id, first_name, last_name, gender, level fields are extracted from 'df' data frame.
 Rows having null values for 'user_id' field and duplicate records are removed. 'withColumnRenamed' transformations are applied on data frame columns UserId, firstName, lastName to columns user_id, firstName, lastName respectively.
 The data type for user_id field is changed from string to long.

 3. get_timestamp: This is a udf function to convert the time into seconds and extract date in the format yyyy/MM/dd using built in 'strftime' function.
-A new column 'timestamp'is derived by applying this function on field 'ts' of data frame df.
+A new column 'timestamp' is derived by applying this function on field 'ts' of data frame df.

 4. get_datetime: This is a udf function to extract datetime as a timestamp data type using built in 'TimestampType' function.
-A new column 'datetime'is derived by applying this function on field 'ts' of data frame df.
+A new column 'datetime' is derived by applying this function on field 'ts' of data frame df.

 5. time_table: Fields start_time, hour, day, week, month, year, weekday is extracted from datetime field of df data frame by applying built-in functions year, month, dayofmonth, hour, weekofyear and dayofweek.